wessmith/PhotosOnly/readme.md

 ````

 The fetchManager is passed to a class method on the model class `Member` that is responsible for fetching from the API.
 The implementation of that method can then use the fetchManager to determine if it needs to fetch another page of results to satisfy the request.
-Here is the example implementation using AFNetworking for the network requests:
+Here is an example implementation using AFNetworking for the network requests:
 ````objective-c

 + (void)membersInGroup:(NSString *)groupID withFetchManager:(POFetchManager *)fetchManager completion:(void (^)(BOOL doneFetching, NSArray *members, NSError *error))completion